Creamy, tangy, and full of spice, this kadhi pakora is a super comforting Indian-inspired meal with unique flavors and textures.

 - Blend the kadhi base: In a blender, blend yogurt, chickpea flour, turmeric, sugar, and ¼ cup water until smooth and homogeneous.
 You don’t want any lumps here.
 Add another ¾ cup of water and blend until smooth.
 Set aside.1 cup full-fat plain yogurt, 3 tablespoons chickpea flour, ¼ teaspoon ground turmeric, ½ teaspoon granulated sugar

-- Cook the aromatics: In a medium-sized, heavy-bottomed dutch oven or saucepan, heat oil on medium heat.
+- Cook the aromatics: Set medium-sized, heavy-bottomed dutch oven or pot over medium heat.
 Add cumin seeds; once seeds begin to sizzle and release an aroma, add the chilies.
-Cook for 1 to 2 minutes until chilies are slightly softened.
+Cook for 1 - 2 minutes until chilies are slightly softened.
 Take care not to burn the cumin seeds here, and reduce the heat if needed.1 tablespoon neutral oil, 1 teaspoon cumin seeds, 1 ½ teaspoons minced serrano chili

 - Cook the kadhi: Reduce the heat to low, and add the remaining 2 ¼ cups of water to the pan.
 Whisk in the kadhi base, stirring constantly for 1 minute until fully combined.
-Continue whisking constantly, and increase the heat to medium-low; cook for 3 to 4 minutes until mixture begins to steam.
-Still whisking, increase the heat to medium-high, then continue stirring and cooking the mixture until it comes to a boil.
-Whisk the mixture for 1 minute, then lower the heat to medium-low.At this point, you can stop stirring, and place a tall wooden spoon into the pot (this prevents the mixture from boiling over), and simmer for 15 to 20 minutes until the mixture is slightly thick and coats the back of the wooden spoon.
+Continue whisking constantly, and increase the heat to medium-low; cook for 3 - 4 minutes until mixture begins to steam.
+Still whisking, increase the heat to medium-high, then continue stirring and cooking the mixture until it comes to a boil, about 7 - 8 minutes.
+Whisk the mixture for 1 minute, then reduce the heat to medium-low.At this point, you can stop stirring, and place a tall wooden spoon into the pot (this prevents the mixture from boiling over), and simmer for 15 - 20 minutes until the mixture is slightly thick and coats the back of the wooden spoon.
 Season with salt and pepper.Salt and black pepper

 - Prep the pakoras: While the kadhi cooks, make the pakoras.
 In a medium bowl, mix onion, turmeric, garam masala, salt, and chickpea flour until well combined.
 Let sit for 10 minutes to allow the onion to release any moisture.1 cup thinly sliced red onion, ⅛ teaspoon ground turmeric, ½ teaspoon garam masala, ¼ teaspoon salt, ¼ cup chickpea flour

-- Make the tadka topping: In a small pot, heat oil over medium heat.
+- Make the tadka topping: Set a small pot over medium heat with oil.
 Add the dried red chili, and once it begins to sizzle, immediately remove from the heat and stir in the red chili powder.
-Drizzle the topping all over the kadhi.1 tablespoon neutral oil, 1 dried red chili, ½ teaspoon mild red chili powder
+Drizzle the topping all over the kadhi.1 tablespoon neutral oil, ½ teaspoon mild red chili powder

-- Serve the hot kadhi with fresh cilantro and a side of rice or roti.Handful cilantro, White rice or roti
+- Transfer the pakoras to the kadhi and serve immediately with fresh cilantro and a side of rice or roti.Handful cilantro, White rice or roti